MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 ::: zone pivot="access-from-self-hosted-agent"

-## II.
-Access a private key vault from a self-hosted agent
+## Access a private key vault from a self-hosted agent

 To have the ability to access a private key vault from an Azure Pipelines agent, you'll need to use either a Self-hosted agent ([Windows](../agents/windows-agent.md), [Linux](../agents/linux-agent.md), [Mac](../agents/osx-agent.md)) or [Scale Set agents](../agents/scale-set-agents.md).
 This is because Microsoft Hosted agents, like other generic compute services, are not included in the key vault's list of [trusted services](/azure/key-vault/general/overview-vnet-service-endpoints#trusted-services).